-Angle RNLI lifeboat crew have experienced a busy week, responding to five emergencies near Milford Haven, including missing persons and assisting distressed vessels.
+ANGLE RNLI lifeboat crew responded to five emergencies in one week, including missing persons and assisting distressed vessels.

 The lifeboat and Y boat conducted intensive searches of the shoreline from Gelliswick to Neyland, before being stood down at 9.15am.
 The missing person was later located safe and well inland by the police.

-At 9.08am on Thursday morning the crew were paged to assist Mid and West Wales Fire and Rescue Service and St Govan’s Coastguard Rescue Team with the search for a dog that been lost over the cliff the night before at Pembroke Ferry.
+A few days later, on Thursday morning, the crew were paged to assist Mid and West Wales Fire and Rescue Service and St Govan’s Coastguard Rescue Team with the search for a dog that been lost over the cliff the night before at Pembroke Ferry.

 The lifeboat launched and was soon on scene and commencing a search of the shoreline.
 Not long after, the crew located the dog on the shoreline.